tarantool/tarantool/doc/sphinx/book/app_c_lua_tutorial.rst

 procedures in some SQL DBMSs), and that it's straightforward to combine Lua-library functions and Tarantool-library functions.

-What has also been shown is that inserting a million tuples took 60 seconds.
-The host computer was a Toshiba laptop with a 2.2-GHz Intel Core Duo CPU.
+What has also been shown is that inserting a million tuples took 37 seconds.
+The host computer was a Linux laptop.
+By changing :confval:`wal_mode <wal_mode>` to 'none' before running the test, one can reduce the elapsed time to 4 seconds.

 =====================================================================